About Renaud Visage

 Renaud foresaw several fundamental shifts in the way we use the internet – including the arrival of social media, big data analysis, the shift to mobile devices, and the ubiquity of APIs – and leveraged their disruptive power to co-create Eventbrite, the global leader in event technology.
 Now, he’s backing European founders as a VC and angel investor.
-We are delighted to have him as a speaker at the CTO Forum.
-And we’ll let him spoil you a bit on his journey before listening to his talk there on june 17th!
+We were delighted to have him speak on stage with us during the CTO Forum, and wanted to give a space to share his story on our blog.
+Renaud, over to you!

 I finished my engineering studies at Cornell University in the US, and moved right after to the Bay Area to work as an environmental engineer.
 It was around that time that the Internet started taking off and I was right at the epicenter of that revolution.
 It was a fascinating time to be there, the industry was moving so fast, and I decided to switch careers and become a software engineer and a startupper in the summer of 2000, at the height of the dotcom bubble.